Phlebotomy Certification Jupiter, Florida

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $200.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - High School Diploma or GED

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their credentialing exams.
 Be certain to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your certification is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.